vnali/craft-telegram-bridge-docs/README.md

 At the bottom of the page, you can see set webhook form.
   - On the production environment, you should set webhook and the telegram will send updates to webhook url and this plugin takes care of proccessing and responding to them

 ## List of all supported environment settings

+You can get a copy of sample environment settings [here](https://github.com/vnali/craft-telegram-bridge-docs/blob/main/.env.example).

 Environment setting | Example value | Description
 --- | --- | ---